-Factor II (two) deficiency is a disorder caused by a lack of a protein called factor II in the blood.
+Prothrombin deficiency is a disorder caused by a lack of a protein in the blood called prothrombin.
 It leads to problems with blood clotting (coagulation).
-Factor II is also known as prothrombin.
+Prothrombin is also known as factor II (factor two).

 When you bleed, a series of reactions take place in the body that helps blood clots form.
 This process is called the coagulation cascade.
 It involves special proteins called coagulation, or clotting, factors.
 You may have a higher chance of excess bleeding if one or more of these factors are missing or are not functioning like they should.

-Factor II is one such coagulation factor.
-Factor II deficiency runs in families (inherited) and is very rare.
+Prothrombin, or factor II, is one such coagulation factor.
+Prothrombin deficiency runs in families (inherited) and is very rare.
 Both parents must have the gene to pass the disorder on to their children.
 A family history of a bleeding disorder can be a risk factor.

-Factor II deficiency can also be due to another condition or use of certain medicines.
-This is called acquired factor II deficiency.
+Prothrombin deficiency can also be due to another condition or use of certain medicines.
+This is called acquired prothrombin deficiency.
 It can be caused by:

 Bleeding can be controlled by getting intravenous (IV) infusions of plasma or concentrates of clotting factors.
 If you lack vitamin K, you can take this vitamin by mouth, through injections under the skin, or through a vein (intravenously).